mtilerisoy/thesis/EVAL.md

 - PERCENTAGE: Fraction of the dataset to use can have values between 0 and 1 where 1 = 100% of the dataset
 - GPU: List of GPU device IDs to use for training ([0] means using only the first GPU)

-**Knowledge Distillation Parameters**
+**Knowledge Distillation Hyper-Parameters**

+These values are the hyperparameters of our method and default values are already set.
+Unless you want to tune these should not change them.

 - ALPHA_KD: Controls the distillation strengt.
 Default is 0.5 and 0 for QAT-only training.
-- KD_LAYER: Specifies which transformer layer to apply knowledge distillation on
+- KD_LAYER: Specifies which transformer layer to apply knowledge distillation on.
+These are the bottleneck layers identified within the study.
-- TEMPERATURE: Softmax temperature for knowledge distillation (higher values produce softer probability distributions)

-**Model Training Control**
 - modules_to_train: Dictionary defining which specific layers to fine-tune during training.
 The rest of the layers will be frozen durin retraining
     - layer_names: List of model components to be trained
     - kd_layer: Layer for knowledge distillation

 **Experiment Tracking**
 - LOG_DIR: Directory where training logs are saved (tesnorboard)